 - If treatment is already underway

-- Published treatment guides (practical)
+- Published treatment guides library

-- Published examples (so you can see real patterns)
+- Published examples

 - Related on this site